C2. Equations and Inequalities

 Duration: approximately 45 minutes

-• Place each set of cards in a jumbled envelope.
-Place all envelopes in a shoe box.
+- Place each set of cards in an envelope.
+Place all the envelopes in a shoe box.

 While cleaning out the closet, I found an algebra kit.
 This kit contains envelopes with 15 index cards in each envelope.
-On the index cards, there is either the equation, the situation or a representation of a situation.
+On the index cards, there is either an equation, a situation or a pictorial representation of a situation.
 I need your help to reorganize the contents of each envelope.
-In teams, you must group each Situation card with its corresponding Equation card and Representation card .
+In teams, you must match each Situation card with its corresponding Equation card and Representation card.
 Since there are 15 cards in the envelope, you will have five groups of three cards.

 Note: The purpose of the learning situation is to analyze the situation, not to solve a problem.
 By omitting the question that is usually asked at the end of a situation (for example, How many altogether?), students will be less likely to attempt a calculation, and their algebraic reasoning will be more involved.
 It is therefore essential not to emphasize the value of the unknown.

 Note: It is possible that some teams may form different groupings from other teams.
 If a team can justify a grouping, then it is accepted.
-In Grouping A, for example, the equation that most accurately represents the situation is 21 minus a cross equals 12.
-A team can also present arguments that the equation A cross plus 12 equals 21 is also valid.
-However, it would be impossible to justify that the equation 21 equals 12 plus a cross is valid, since the given situation involves an addition, not a removal.
+In Grouping A, for example, the equation that most accurately represents the situation is .
+A team can also present arguments that the equation is also valid.
+However, it would be impossible to justify that the equation is valid, since the given situation involves an addition, not a removal.
 The equation must represent the situation, not the strategy that could be used to determine the missing data.
 It is important to note that one equation more closely respects the situation than another, as it follows the direction of time and the action being taken.

 Active Learning (Exploration)